• Link to Rss this site

 In practice, this means that systems can no longer authenticate themselves to other email servers—such as Exchange Online—using TLS client authentication certificates.

-Customers with automatic certificate generation via NoSpamProxy – new solution in development
+Customers with automatic certificate generation via NoSpamProxy – new solution

 NoSpamProxy obtains its TLS client authentication certificates for O365 via Let’s Encrypt.
 Let’s Encrypt has provided a special profile for this transition phase that allows pure TLS client auth certificates to be requested.